 Associate degree students must complete a general education competency assessment before being awarded a degree.
 The assessment measures the general education competencies exhibited by potential graduates.
 The assessment is administered only on specific dates during the year.
-These dates are listed in the calendars in the front of this catalog.
+These dates are available in the registrar's office.
 It is the student's responsibility to arrange his or her schedule to take advantage of the assessment dates.
 A student who has an associate or bachelor's degree from a regionally-accredited institution is exempt from taking the assessment.
 Students who have questions about the general education assessment should contact their advisors.